coiby/WuGroup/Bechmark.md

 ## multiple nodes computing the same image (phonon mode)

 If multiple nodes compute the same image, how is the scalability?
-Will the computing time be reduced by half
+Will the computing time be reduced by half.

+I was worried that if two nodes compute the same image, inter-node communication is unavoidable.
+But according to the benchmark test, it's much better than I've expected.

 | ID | nodes | npool | time |
 | -- | -- | -- | -- |